-Constantine began his academic career at the University of Wisconsin--Madison, USA, as an assistant professor from 1988 to 1993.
-In 1993, he moved, as an associate professor, to the University of North Carolina at Chapel Hill, USA, and was promoted to full professor in 1997.
-Two years later, he joined the School of Psychology, University of Southampton, England, as chair in Social and Personality Psychology.
-Currently, Constantine is the Director of the Center for Research on Self and Identity.
+Constantine began his academic career at the University of Wisconsin--Madison, USA, as an Assistant Professor from 1988 to 1993.
+In 1993, he moved, as an Associate Professor, to the University of North Carolina at Chapel Hill, USA, and was promoted to Full Professor in 1997.
+Two years later, he joined the Psychology Department, University of Southampton, England, as the Director of the Center for Research on Self and Identity.

 Constantine's research interests are mainly in the area of self and identity.
-His current work focuses on (1) self-evaluation motives (self-enhancement, self-protection, self-improvement) motivation, (2) cultural influences on self-evaluation motives, (3) narcissism, (4) implicit and explicit strategies deployed to protect the self against threatening feedback, (5) the self in relational an organizational contexts, and (6) the self-relevant emotion of nostalgia.
-Research in these and other topics has resulted in over 200 publications, as well as 11 volumes.
+His current work focuses on (1) self-evaluation motives (self-enhancement, self-protection, self-improvement) motivation in cultural context, including narcissism, (2) nostalgia, and (3) authenticity.
+Research in these and related topics has resulted in over 350 publications as well as 14 volumes.

 - Close Relationships